esteil/atvfiles/trunk/README.txt

   whitelist.
 * Telusman (http://telusman.deviantart.com/) for the new icon.
-* jsh, Marco Schreijen, tomoto, GoldstarQC, elchubi, Valdemar, Stefan Christiansson and slump for translations.
+* jsh, Marco Schreijen, tomoto, GoldstarQC, elchubi, Valdemar, Stefan Christiansson, slump and BABAPUS for translations.